neomaxzero/blog/src/posts/add-disqus-to-your-react-app-in-a-glance.md

 # Add disqus to your react app in a glance

-I recently started adding more content to my blog and in the process I decided to have a communication channel with my audience, if there's any, would be quite useful.
+I recently started adding more content to my blog and in the process I thought It might be a good idea to have a communication channel with my audience.

-Disqus it's a _"comment as a service"_ platform that give you all the tools you need to have this feature on your application in _literally 5 mins_.
+Disqus is a _"comment as a service"_ platform that gives you all the tools you need to have comments on your application in _literally 5 mins_.

-## Let's get it on
+## Straight to the point: 5 Steps to have Disqus in your react app.

-1. Create a disqus account, if you don't have it yet.
+1. Create a disqus account.
-2. Add the component that is going to load the disqus comment box to your app.
+2. Add the component that loads the disqus comment box to your app.

 ```javascript
 // Comments.js